St Mary's Church, Middle Swan

-St. Mary's Church is an Anglican church on Yule Avenue in the suburb of Middle Swan, Western Australia.
-St. Mary's was built in 1868 on the site of an earlier church which had been built there in 1838.
-The church is part of the Anglican Diocese of Perth.
-The church and graveyard overlook the Swan River in the Swan Valley district.
+St Mary's Church is an Anglican church on Yule Avenue in the suburb of Middle Swan, Western Australia.
+St Mary's was built in 1868 on the site of an earlier church which had been built there in 1838.
+The church is part of the Anglican Diocese of Perth, and it and its graveyard overlook the Swan River in the Swan Valley district.

 The church can seat 150 people and is open by appointment only.